bruxy70/Garbage-Collection/README.md

 | `exclude_dates` | Yes | List of dates with no collection (using international date format 'yyyy-mm-dd'.
 | `include_dates` | Yes | List of extra collection (using international date format 'yyyy-mm-dd'.

-**IMPORTANT - put include/exclude within quotes.
-Dates without quotes might cause Home Assistant not starting, if the date is invalid.
-I think this is general bug, I am addressing that.
-(See the example above)**
+**IMPORTANT - put include/exclude dates within quotes.
+Dates without quotes might cause Home Assistant not loading configuration when starting - in case the date is invalid.
+Validation for dates within quotes works fine.** I think this is general bug, I am addressing that.
+(See the example above)

 ## STATE AND ATTRIBUTES
 ### State